 After letting the stain sit for about 15 minutes (so that it was not too wet to paint on), I started building up more detail.
 I started with the darks to make sure there was a strong foundation in place.
 Then, only once the darks were in place could I place down the highlights.
 I had to earn the highlights.

 To finish the painting I actually pulled out my largest brush to try and create more harmony throughout the painting.
 I also added some stronger yellows and reds to the trees.
 I wanted the downward brushwork of the trees to contrast against the very horizontal brushwork in the rest of the painting.

 In the distance, I wanted the town (being Queenstown) to just peak through the foreground.
 There is a hint of red, white and blue to indicate the buildings, boats and other structures.
 I did not want to use much detail for this area in order for it to fit in with the rest of the painting.

-TIP: A simple way of creating the illusion of activity is to paint with a number of different colors on your brush (which will naturally occur if you don't completely mix your colors on your palette).
+TIP: A simple way of creating the illusion of activity is to paint with a number of different colors on your brush (which will naturally occur if you don’t completely mix the colors on your palette).
 Then, with a single bold stroke, you can create these brilliant effects which mimic areas of heightened activity.